 Your first lecture is particularly important as a lot of additional information regarding the unit's study expectations and other classes is shared - not to mention essential lecture material.

-If your classes are still not appearing, please contact the email@example.com.
+If your units are still not appearing, please submit an Enquiry.

 Double-check the unit code against the Course and Unit Handbook.